PhoenixTales/phoenix-docs/mechanics/attributes.md

 ### Beyond the HUD

-We will also go beyond the HUD completely (apart from the inventory) by radical attribute visualisation.
+We will also go beyond the HUD completely (apart from the inventory) by radical attribute visualisation that makes both the Icon and the Bar HUD optional.

 In this regard, allow me this pathetic metaphor: Just as "that government is best which governs the least" (Thoreau), because it creates conditions of self-regulating autonomy under which its intervention isn't needed anymore as the people are able to govern themselves; that HUD (heads-up display) is best which has to be displayed the least, because the developers created conditions of self-explanatory gameplay mechanics by which its representation isn't needed anymore as the players are able to *play it* themselves.
 A metaphor for Gothics minimalist interface design.